All Episodes

 We support the troops, but not their mission.

-This, of course, is complete bloviating Balderdash.
+This, of course, is complete bloviating balderdash.

-This is an incredible BS, in other words.
+This is incredible BS.

 That is not supporting the troops.

-I as I'm listening to myself, I'm saying, isn't this obvious to everybody?
+As I'm listening to myself, I'm saying, isn't this obvious to everybody?

 Apparently not.